kcjengr/qtpyvcp.additive-manufacturing/README.md

- # QtPyVCP Custom Widget Template
+ # Additive MAnufacturing Widgets

-This repository serves as a template for creating custom widget plugins for QtPyVCP.
+This repository will contain several widgets like layer slicing